AbnerAlexson/calculator/README.md

 # Calculator web app

-this project is going to be made with the combination of HTML, CSS, Javacript and a bit of tailwind css.
+this project is going to be made with the combination of HTML, CSS, Javacript